Jamiej0954/CYOA/README.md

 ### Wandering in Time
 -------
 ##### Description
 In this project, we are assign to create our own adventure, using what we have already learned about Git, Github, and linking file.
-In linking file, we learned about abosulte and relative file path, using what we already know, we link differnt file together to create a story.
+In linking file, we learned about abosulte and relative file path, using what we already know, we link different file together to create a story.

 For this project, my partner and I created an adeventure called "Wandering in Time", where you either choose to go backward or forward in time.